Updated 17th November 2022

 - Would prefer your appointment to be contactless

-- Please DO NOT come into the clinic if you have been in contact with someone with Coronavirus, if you are self-isolating, are awaiting test results or have been overseas within the last two weeks.
+- Please DO NOT come into the clinic if you have been in contact with someone with Coronavirus, if you are self-isolating, or are awaiting test results.
 Call us instead.

 If your pet is unwell, or you have any questions regarding your pet’s health you should always contact us for advice.
 We thank you for your patience during this time.